syncfusion-content/blazor-docs/blazor/timepicker/time-format.md

 ## Mask Support in Blazor TimePicker Component

-TimePicker has `EnableMask` property that provides the option to enable the built-in time masking support.
-This means that the TimePicker will automatically apply a mask to the time input, so that users can only enter times in a specific format.
+The [EnableMask]() property in the Syncfusion Blazor Timepicker component allows you to enable or disable the masking functionality of the input field.
+When enabled, the component will display the input field as a masked textbox, with a specific pattern to enter the time value.

+You can also customize the mask pattern used by the component by using the [Format]() property.

  For example, if the mask is set to "hh:mm", then users will only be able to enter times in the format of "hour:minute", with two digits for the hour and minute.